 Promote effective mobilization of public and private resources to manage drought mitigation efforts.

 There are several long-term planning and preparedness strategies that should be in place in anticipation of droughts before they occur.
 Such strategies fall under the categories of coordination and management, public outreach and education, and data collection and monitoring.
 Section 4.2 summarizes these strategies by category.
-Some fundamental strategies include: designating a water coordinator in each municipality, promoting industry and public awareness of appropriate conservation activities, expecting all water withdrawers to prepare water supply contingency plans, and ensuring a clear understanding of authority for mitigating drought conditions and enforcing water use restrictions.
+Some fundamental strategies include: designating a municipal drought liaison (MDL) in each municipality, promoting industry and public awareness of appropriate conservation activities, expecting all water withdrawers to prepare water supply contingency plans, and ensuring a clear understanding of authority for mitigating drought conditions and enforcing water use restrictions.
 It is critical that each municipality adopt a water use restriction ordinance in order to establish such authority.

 In order to accommodate a tiered response appropriate for the severity of the drought, Section V of the Drought Plan identifies five stages of increasingly dry conditions:

-Stage 1: Below Normal Conditions

-Stage 2: Incipient Drought (formerly Drought Advisory)

-Stage 3: Moderate Drought (formerly Drought Watch)

-Stage 4: Severe Drought (formerly Drought Warning)

-Stage 5: Extreme Drought (formerly Drought Emergency)

-In contrast to the 2003 edition of the State Drought Plan, the nomenclature used for the five drought stages differs from the drought stage names that are required to be used in water supply plans prepared by public water suppliers.
-This change is intended to better distinguish the State Drought Plan — intended to be a comprehensive, statewide plan — from the more targeted water supply plans prepared for specific public water suppliers.
-It is possible for a public water supplier to suffer from a drought-related water deficit without the State having declared a drought under the Drought Plan, and vice-versa.
+The five drought stages differ from the drought stage nomenclature used in water supply plans prepared by public water suppliers.
+This change is intended to better distinguish the State Drought Plan — which uses a broad range of drought indicators — from the more targeted water supply plans tailored for specific public water supplies.
+It is possible for a public water supplier to suffer from a drought-related water deficit without the geographic area containing such public water supplierbeing designated in drought under the Drought Plan, and vice-versa.
 Individuals served by public water suppliers must be cognizant of the context of messages coming from their public water suppliers, and from municipal and state officials, as they may not always be uniform.
 Conversely, public water suppliers and public officials have a duty to be clear of the context of their messages and how they relate to each other via well-constructed press releases and other means.

 For each of the five stages, the Drought Plan lists criteria, also called indicators, which the IDW consider when identifying the intensity and geographic scope of drought.
 Criteria include precipitation, groundwater levels, streamflow, reservoir levels, Palmer Drought Severity Index, Crop Moisture Index, Vegetation Drought Response Index (only available during growing season), fire danger, United States Drought Monitor intensity level, and weather forecasts.
 The IDW makes recommendations for drought designations in a particular region(s) of the state guided by these criteria, but because droughts are not an exact science, professional judgment is crucial in making such recommendations.
 Several criteria are specific to a certain type of drought (e.g. agricultural versus hydrological) or time of year.
 The criteria are re-assessed periodically by the IDW as conditions warrant.
 The IDW may choose to consult other qualitative information beyond the listed criteria.